I’ve got a lot of things on my plate right now, but let me be clear: I’m not going to stand in the way of what the business wants to do.”

 For Management they get the benefits outlined above.
 But they also have to lead a cultural transformation.
 We can’t do it the easy way when that means “just running the command or “clicking that checkbox over there.
 We have to be committed to a repeatable, auditable process for change.
 So we need to train the people we have with new skills and be patient as they figure this out.
 We need to be OK with someone spending a little while on automating that thing, because the payoff will be huge over the next few years.
 And we need to be OK with absorbing the cost of tooling and vendor partnerships to realize the dream.

-Once we see the lay”way, it’s much easier to get everyone to the goal together.
+Once we see things this way, it’s much easier to get everyone to the goal together.
 While I can’t guarantee that one won’t encounter the statement at the beginning of the post, I can guarantee that following this model will give someone something constructive to do afterwards.